mertdeveci/The-most-costly-path-of-a-pyramid/README.md

  	       9 2 5 0  -> row-4 (Total nodes:10)
  		  ...	-> row-n

-> The table below can be made for the n-line pyramid
+###### The table below can be made for the n-line pyramid
-> -line: The number of the pyramid line.
+ 	line: The number of the pyramid line.
-> -total_nodes: Total nodes
+ 	total_nodes: Total nodes
 > -Branching: Number of branches from the first line to the finish line
 > -counter_bites: The number of branches can be represented in how many bytes.